Skip to Home | Main content | Site Information

 The starting point in contesting a will, is to prevent probate being issued.
 To do this a Caveat can be issued against the estate, this prevents the probate registry issuing a Grant of Probate, and therefore allows time for the will to be reviewed and a possible challenge mounted.
 If you need help issuing a Caveat call us on 0844 740 0948

 Once the probate Registry issue a grant of probate then the will becomes a public document available for review.
-To obtain a copy of a will, you can simply write to the probate registry or undertake a standing search ( this searches their archives ) the cost is £5.
-The probate registry will need the full name and address of the Deceased, date of birth, and death.
+You can obtain a copy of a will and probate records by clicking here or by contacting the probate registry direct.

 How much will probate cost is a common question.
 We offer a simple easy to understand fixed fee service for probate, in this way you know exactly the costs that will be charged at the conclusion of the case.
 We do charges fees upfront and our costs are paid from the estate assets.
 By contrast alot of banks will charge a fixed percentage of the value of the estate often as much as 3-4%, we don't believe this is fair as often it does reflect the amount of work required to administer the estate.
 Other ways of charging by Solicitors relate to an hourly rate and a fixed percentage of the estate ( normally 05.% to 1.5% ) the feedback from our clients is that they much prefer our fixed fee service.